ramortegui/phoenix_trivia/README.md

 Trivia is getting 5 Computer/IT questions from [`Trivia API`](https://opentdb.com/api_config.php),
 the players can join to other trivias on the waiting period.
+On the bottom of the page are diplayed the point and positions of the players during the game.

-On the botton you can see the positions.
-The player(s) with the higher score win the game.
+The player(s) with the higher score are the winners of the game.

 ## About the app